Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 In this example, the `process_string` function takes a `Cow<&str>` as its parameter, checks the length of the string and prints either "Long string" or "Short string" depending on its length.

-In the `main` function, we create two string variables: `short_string` and `long_string`, which we then pass to the `process_string` function using `Cow::Borrowed`.
+Here, we create two string variables: `short_string` and `long_string`, which we then pass to the `process_string` function using `Cow::Borrowed`.
 Since these strings do not need modification, they are borrowed rather than cloned.
 Next, we create a new variable called `cloned_long_string`, which is an owned copy of the original long string.
 We pass this cloned string to the `process_string` function using the `Cow::Owned` variant, since we needed a mutable copy of the string.

 By using the appropriate variant of `Cow`, we avoid unnecessary cloning and memory allocations.
 If a value does not need modification, it can be borrowed instead of being owned.
 Only when a value needs to be modified do we create an owned copy.
 For more information on `Cow`s, check out this [article](https://deterministic.space/secret-life-of-cows.html).